Correcting Grain-Errors in Magnetic Media: Grain-Error Code Constructions

 \begin{corollary} Let $\cC'$ be a $t$-mineral-error-correcting code of length $mn$ created according to Construction~\ref{construct:color}.
 Then,

 is a $t$-grain-error-correcting code. \end{corollary}

 Although Construction~\ref{construct:color} provides a method to construct $t$-mineral-error-correcting codes, it is not straightforward to compute the sizes of the resulting codes because the color classes of the map $\Phi_{t,m}$ are not always of the same size.
-As a starting point, in this subsection we only consider single-mineral codes created using Construction~\ref{construct:color} with the map $\Gamma$ as described in Example~\ref{ex:coloring}.
+As a starting point, in this subsection we only considered single-mineral codes created using Construction~\ref{construct:color} with the map $\Gamma$ as described in Example~\ref{ex:coloring}.
 Even with the simple map $\Gamma$, computing the cardinalities of the resulting codes from Construction~\ref{construct:color} is not straightforward.
 In the following subsection, we analyze the codes from Example~\ref{ex:coloring} for arbitrary $t$.

 Recall that from Remark~\ref{rem:grainasym}, the single asymmetric error-correcting codes proposed in \cite{grassl} (using the ternary construction) are a special case of Construction~\ref{construct:color}.
 Therefore, the codes from (Table II, column 4, \cite{grassl}) are single-mineral codes.
-Therefore, we can obtain new single-grain codes by appending an information bit to these codes.
-The cardinalities displayed in the column titled `Current Lower Bound' (second column) of Table~\ref{table:results} (shown below) for $9 \leq n \leq 15$ are the result of this operation.
+Thus, we can obtain new single-grain codes by appending an information bit to these codes.
+The cardinalities displayed in the column titled `Current Lower Bound' (second column) of Table~\ref{table:results} for $9 \leq n \leq 15$ are the result of this operation.
 Note that the codes enumerated from \cite{grassl} were the result of a computerized search and to limit the search space, the search was only carried out on codes of length at most 15.
-For $n \geq 16$ the cardinalities in the second column of Table~\ref{table:results} (marked in bold) can be obtained from Construction~\ref{grain-construct} using the group codes found in Table~1 in \cite{cr}.
-The first column in Table~\ref{table:results} shows the cardinalities of the largest possible codebooks using constructions from \cite{arya} and \cite{artyom}.
-The third column in the table is the upper bound from Corollary~\ref{cor:card1} (Section~\ref{sec:bound}), which can also be found in \cite{Kashyap}.
+For $n \geq 16$, the cardinalities in the second column of Table~\ref{table:results} can be obtained from Construction~\ref{grain-construct} using the group codes found in Table~1 in \cite{cr}.
+The first column in Table~\ref{table:results} (labeled 'Previous Lower Bound') shows the cardinalities of the largest possible codebooks using constructions from \cite{arya} and \cite{artyom}.
+The third column in the table (labeled 'Upper Bound') is the upper bound from Corollary~\ref{cor:card1} (Section~\ref{sec:bound}), which can also be found in \cite{Kashyap}.